Samboja651/AI_WILDLIFE_RANGER/README.md

 ## Help

 If you need to try the system with our development external apis or env data.
-Send an email to <tumaini736@gmail.com>
+Send an email to <tumaini736@gmail.com> and get the data.